 This is because high concentrations of niacinamide can trigger your body into releasing histamine which is an organic compound involved in local immune and inflammatory responses.

 You can avoid allergic reactions and product sensitivities by starting out with lower concentrations and slowly progressing to stronger concentrations of niacinamide as needed.

 One thing you should inevitably do before purchasing your first bottle of topical niacinamide is doing a patch test on the inner wrist.

 An allergic reaction will typically become visible straight after the application or in the first 24 hours after applying it.

 Does Niacinamide Lighten Skin?

-Your skin can turn blotchy, pigmented, and develop dark spots or even larger areas of discolouration due to various reasons.
+Your skin can turn blotchy, pigmented, and develop dark spots or even larger areas of discoloration due to various reasons.

-Some of these reasons can be prolonged exposure to the sun without using adequate sun protection, inflammation, and even hormonal balances.
+Some of these reasons can be prolonged exposure to the sun without using adequate sun protection, inflammation, and even hormonal balance.